Existence of constant mean curvature surfaces with controlled topology in 3-manifolds

 After passing to a subsequence, we may assume $V_n$ converges to $V$ in the sense of varifolds.
 Then $\vert V\vert(B_r(q))\leq\alpha r^2$ for all $q\in\mathcal{M},r>0$, and $V$ has generalized mean curvature bounded by $K$ away from two points $p_1,p_2$.
 Combining these two facts, one shows that $V$ has generalized mean curvature bounded by $K$ on the whole $\mathcal{M}$ (by writing any variation $X$ as $\eta X+(1-\eta)X$, with $\eta$ supported in a $\frac{1}{k}$-neighborhood of $p_1,p_2$ and equal to $1$ in a $\frac{1}{2k}$-neighborhood of the points).
 Moreover, as $V$ is integral, its density is at least one a.e. on its support, and thus the monotonicity formula implies that either $V=0$, or there holds $\lvert V\rvert(\mathcal{M})\geq c(\mathcal{M)}$ for some constant $c(\mathcal{M})$.
 Choose $c_v$ less than $c(\mathcal{M},H)$, then we must have $V=0$, and since $\lvert V_n\rvert(\mathcal{M})\to\lvert V\rvert(\mathcal{M})$, we must have $\lim_n\delta(s_n,\alpha)=0$.
 Since $s_n$ was arbitrary, the proof is complete. \end{proof}

 \begin{lemma} [Levy-Gromov isoperimetric inequality] Let $A\subset\mathcal{M}$ be a Caccioppoli set with $\lvert A\rvert\leq \frac{1}{2}\lvert \mathcal{M}\rvert$.
 Then

-where $C$ is a constant depending on the minimum of the Ricci curvature of $\mathcal{M}$ and on the diameter and volume of $\mathcal{M}$. \end{lemma} \begin{proof} First notice that it is enough to prove the statement for smooth subsets, the general statement follows by approximation (this follows from Proposition 1.4 in \cite{MPPP} and the argument in the proof of Theorem 3.42 in \cite{AFP}).\\ By the main Theorem in \cite{BBG-LG}, there holds
+where $C$ is a constant depending on the minimum of the Ricci curvature of $\mathcal{M}$ and on the diameter and volume of $\mathcal{M}$. \end{lemma} \begin{proof} First notice that it is enough to prove the statement for smooth subsets, the general statement follows by approximation (the argument in the proof of Theorem 3.42 in \cite{AFP} can be adapted to this setting).\\ By the main Theorem in \cite{BBG-LG}, there holds

 where $C_1$ is a positive constant depending on the minimum of the Ricci curvature of $\mathcal{M}$ and on the diameter of $\mathcal{M}$, and $B$ is any geodesic ball in $\mathbb{S}^3$ satisfying